Stress and Stress Relief

 - Laugh often

 Over time the signs and symptoms of traumatic stress usually lessen.
 If your stress reactions do not lessen or reactions interfere with your ability to carry on your life normally, counselors at The Village Family Service Center can help you find ways to deal with and lessen your stress level.
-Our counselors have training in EMDR, Trauma Focused Therapy, Cognitive Behavioral Therapies and Family-Based therapies that are effective in bringing balance back to your life.
+Our counselors have training in EMDR and other trauma-focused therapy models, Cognitive Behavioral Therapy, and Family-Based therapies that are effective in bringing balance back to your life.